Dawwa1/kaid-bot/README.md

-## Kaid Bot
+# Kaid Bot

-A multipurpose, all-in-one bot.

-this bot is very outdated at the moment. very big update (1.0) is coming soon, overhaling the entire bot. below are just **SOME** of the things that are going to be changed
+A multipurpose, all-in-one bot that is currently undergoing a major overhaul.
+The update (1.0) will include the following changes:

+- made all commands slash commands
-- Database ported to MongoDB
+- Database will be migrated to MongoDB
-- All commands modified, most commands completely rewritten
+- All commands will be modified, with most being completely rewritten
-- A bunch more commands (30+ commands)
+- Over 30 new commands will be added
-- Command-based config editing
+- Command-based config editing will be introduced

-release data is set for Dec.
-23rd or earlier. after that I will be doing monthly updates to keep the bot up-to-date, fixing bugs, and adding new features.
+The release date is set for December 23rd or earlier.
+After that, I will be releasing monthly updates to keep the bot up-to-date, fix bugs, and add new features.

-i recommend not opening or forking this repo until the big update, as every aspect of the bot will be modified. any issues will be ignored until after the release.
+**Important:** I recommend not opening or forking this repository until the update is released, as every aspect of the bot will be modified.
+Any issues will be ignored until after the release.

+Thank you for your patience and understanding.